ipfs-inactive/examples/examples/fgallery/README.md

 ## Building the gallery

-Fistly, you'll need to prepare a directory with your images in.
+Fistly, you'll need to prepare a directory with your images in, you can either make your own or use the demo one provided.
 Make a note of where it's located on the file system.

 The latest version of fgallery can be downloaded from their website, unzip the archive and change directory into the extracted folder.

 Run:

 ```
-./fgallery /directory/to/images /output/location
+./fgallery /demo /gallery
 ```

-Output location can be anywhere on your system you want.
+You'll need to give the full path to where you placed the demo folder.

 Fgallery will then start processing images and building all the static files in the output directory:

 ```
 reading completed